 Our Current and Recent Work

-The FAST trial also included nutritional diary collected form some participants.
+The FAST trial collected nutritional diaries from selected participants.
 Dr. Burzynska is collaborating with Dr. Krystle Zuniga, Texas State University, on investigating the relationships between diet and brain health.

 There is evidence that remaining employed after 65 is related with better cognitive outcomes (Smart, Gow, & Deary, 2014).
 The underlying neural mechanisms, however, are very poorly understood.
 In this project we aim to better understand the impact of occupational history and retirement on age-related brain changes and cognitive decline.